An Oversight with Massive Consequences.

 In this podcast, our Estate Planning Lawyer, Elise Jaques discusses one phenomenon that occurs more often than you would think!

 Speaker 1: At Big Law, we’re big on providing you great legal help.
-If you have a family law, business law,, commercial law, or conveyancing issue, we’re here to help.
+If you have a family law, business law, wills and estates, commercial law, or conveyancing issue, we’re here to help.
 Make an appointment by calling you on 3482 6900, or visit us at biglaw.com.au.
 Now, here is your podcast.

 Dan: There’s plenty of life’s events that warrant a review of all your estate planning, things like your will, enduring powers of attorney, advance health directives and the like.
 But perhaps one of life’s unfortunate events, separation, brings a degree of urge for you to get these things under control.
 Well today, I’m with Elise Jaques, an estate planning lawyer at Big Law.
 Elise, can separation impact a will?